Join Lettria's Pilot Program for proven GraphRAG success. Request your demo here.

 Increase your rag accuracy by 30% with Lettria

 As businesses navigate an increasingly data-driven world, the need for smarter, faster, and more efficient data processing is paramount.
 Two transformative technologies have emerged as game-changers in this field: Large Language Models (LLMs) and Knowledge Graphs.
-Both have distinct strengths, but when used together, they can revolutionize how your business handles data, insights, and customer interactions.
+When you compare LLM vs Knowledge Graph, it becomes clear that both approaches offer unique benefits that, when combined, can revolutionize how your business handles data, insights, and customer interactions.
+For a deeper dive into how LLMs have evolved, check out The Progress of Large Language Models: Revolutionizing NLP by Evan Strait.

 In this article, we’ll explore the key differences between LLMs and Knowledge Graphs, their individual benefits, and why your business should be leveraging both.

 Large Language Models (LLMs) are advanced AI systems trained on vast datasets of text to understand and generate human-like language.
-These models, like OpenAI’s GPT-4 and Google’s BERT, are designed to interpret, predict, and produce natural language, making them invaluable for tasks requiring context and language comprehension.
+These models, such as OpenAI’s GPT-4 and Google’s BERT, are designed to interpret, predict, and produce natural language—making them invaluable for tasks that require deep context and linguistic comprehension.
+To learn more about the evolution and capabilities of these models, visit Our Take on Large Language Models for Text Analysis.

 • Natural Language Understanding: LLMs excel at processing human language, including nuances, context, and sentiment.